godiedelrio/agent-lifecycle-toolkit/altk/pre_llm/routing_toolkit/retrieval_augmented_thinking/README.md

 Apache 2.0 - see LICENSE file for details.

 ## Under the Hood
-For more details on the technology behind this component, the architecture, experimental results, and its usage, refer to our [documentation](https://agenttoolkit.github.io/agent-lifecycle-toolkit/concepts/components/rat/).
+For more details on the architecture, experimental results, and its usage, refer to our [documentation](https://agenttoolkit.github.io/agent-lifecycle-toolkit/concepts/components/rat/).